 Why Is Citizen Preparation Necessary?

-Corporations are highly visible where aggressive behavior is all too common and violent intruders may choose to attack.
-When faced with an active shooter or violent intruder of any kind, the ALICE Program prepares corporate employees to respond appropriately.
+When faced with an active shooter or violent intruder of any kind, training prepares people to respond appropriately.

-ALICE’s comprehensive approach uses strategies that incorporate environmental design, technology, communication, law enforcement response, and the commonly missing link—ACTION—by those in immediate danger.
-Anyone working in a corporate environment is vulnerable to an act of violence perpetrated by a disgruntled employee, angry customer, angry partner or spouse of an employee, or an aggressor just looking for east targets.
+This training uses strategies that incorporate environmental design, technology, communication, law enforcement response, and the commonly missing link—ACTION—by those in immediate danger.
+Anyone is vulnerable to an act of violence.